binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### Cloud Storage

-Is one use case.
+This is one use case.
 In this scenario, the server doesn't need to trust the client.
 It receives data from the client, stores it and returns it.
 The user is exchanging their own data with themselves in the future.
 So long as the server never attempts to parse or execute it and the only browser that it may end up in is from the client that sent it to start with.
 The client is responsible for the key.
-The data is usually encrypted on the client, sent to the server encrypted, then fetched back to the client and then finally decrypted again with the key that the client is responsible for.
+The data is usually encrypted on the client, sent to the server encrypted, then fetched back to the client, and then finally decrypted again with the key that the client is responsible for.

 #### Protected Data and Document Exchange

-which uses a similar concept as the cloud storage, but the data doesn't necessarily have to ever touch the server.
+These concepts use a similar approach as the cloud storage, but the data doesn't necessarily have to ever touch the server.
 A couple of offerings that come to mind are:

 1. Chris Campbell's [DeadDrop](https://deaddrop.jadeworld.com/) which has been lovingly crafted and offered free of charge.
 2. [Tresorit](https://tresorit.com) which has a large price tag.

 &nbsp;

-Basically client centric applications.
+These are basically client-centric applications.

-My preference is still for any crypto to be performed on the server where you have more control, less attack surface and greater visibility.
+My preference is still for any crypto to be performed on the server where you have more control, less attack surface, and greater visibility.

 ### Consuming Free and Open Source {#web-applications-countermeasures-consuming-free-and-open-source}
 ![](images/ThreatTags/PreventionEASY.png)